 The Northwest New York Dairy, Livestock & Field Crops is Your Trusted Source for Research-Based Knowledge

 10:00 a.m. - 3:00 p.m.

-2015 Cornell Field Crop Guidelines AvailableThe 2015 edition of the Cornell Integrated Field Crop Management Guidelines is available!
-New for 2015 are three different product options for the Cornell Guidelines.
+2016 Cornell Field Crop Guidelines Available in Mid-DecemberThe 2016 edition of the Cornell Integrated Field Crop Management Guidelines will be available in mid-December.
+For the 2016 there will be three different product options for the Cornell Guidelines.
 Users can obtain a print copy, online-only access or a package that combines print and online access.
-The print edition of the 2015 Field Crops Guide is $26 plus shipping.
+The print edition of the 2016 Field Crops Guide is $26 plus shipping.
 Online-only access is $26.
 A combination of print and online access costs $36.50 plus shipping costs for the printed book.

 Cornell Guidelines can be obtained through your local Cornell Cooperative Extension office or from the Cornell Store at Cornell University.
 To order from the Cornell Store, call (800) 624-4080 or order online at: Cornell Store